moonuke/mingyue.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Algorithm Engineer at [DuerOS](https://dueros.baidu.com/) of [Baidu Company](https://en.wikipedia.org/wiki/Baidu).
+I am a Senior Algorithm Engineer at [DuerOS](https://dueros.baidu.com/en/index.html) of [Baidu Company](https://en.wikipedia.org/wiki/Baidu).
 I obtained my B.S. in information and communication engineering from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2019 and B.Sc. in communication engineering from the [Wuhan University of Technology (WHUT)](http://english.whut.edu.cn/) in 2016.

 With professional experience in the development and optimization of Artificial Intelligence (AI), especially Computer Vision (CV), I am currently working on topics including:
 * Person Re-ID (Re-Idification)
-* Face Recognition, Landmark, Face Image Quality (FQA), Face Attributes (Age, Gender, etc.)
+* Face Recognition, Landmark, Face Quality Assessment(FQA), Face Attributes (Age, Gender, etc.)
 * Gesture Recognition (Image-based and Skeleton-based)
 * Action Recognition (Skeleton-based)
 * Generative Art